 Smoriginas made his US opera debut in 2010 as Figaro Le nozze di Figaro at Washington National Opera, a role he later repeated at San Francisco Opera.
 He has recorded the role of Pietro Simon Boccanegra alongside Dmitri Hvorostovsky, Ildar Abdrazakov and Barbara Frittoli.
 In addition to Escamillo and Tchelakov and various other roles, Smoriginas has performed Colline La bohème at Covent Garden.
 Other operatic engagements have included title role Don Giovanni at Teatro Municipal Santiago, Chile and in Toulouse; Leporello Don Giovanni at Opera de Bordeaux; Tomsky Pique Dame with the New Israeli Opera; title role Eugene Onegin, Guglielmo Cosi fan tutte and Scarpia Tosca at Vilnius City Opera; and Masetto Don Giovanni for his Teatro alla Scala, Milan debut and in a new production by Dmitri Tcherniakov conducted by Marc Minkowski at the Aix-en-Provence Festival.

 Smoriginas is in high demand on the concert platform.
-His repertoire includes Verdi, Mozart and Faure’s Requiems, Beethoven’s Symphony No. 9, Janáček’s Glagolitic Mass, Dvořák's Te Deum and Szymanowski’s Stabat Mater, which he sang with Edward Gardner and the City of Birmingham Symphony Orchestra and with the London Symphony Orchestra and Valery Gergiev.
+His repertoire includes Verdi, Brahms, Mozart and Faure’s Requiems, Beethoven’s Symphony no. 9, Janacek’s Glagolitic Mass, Dvorak’s Te Deum and Szymanowski’s Stabat Mater, which he sang with Edward Gardner and the City of Birmingham Symphony Orchestra and with the London Symphony Orchestra and Valery Gergiev.
 He won rave reviews for his BBC Proms debut in Stravinsky’s Les Noces at the Royal Albert Hall.
-Recent concert engagements include Dvořák’s Te Deum with the Orchestre de Paris and Rachmaninov’s The Bells with the Boston Symphony Orchestra conducted by Andris Nelsons.
-At the 2017 Prague Spring Festival, he performs Shostakovich’s Symphony No. 13 with Jiří Bělohlávek and the Czech Philharmonic Orchestra.
+Recent concert engagements include Dvorak’s Te Deum with the Orchestre de Paris and Rachmaninov’s The Bells with the Boston Symphony Orchestra conducted by Andris Nelsons.
+In the 2017 Prague Spring Festival he performed Shostakovich’s Symphony no. 13 with the Czech Philharmonic Orchestra.

 Smoriginas studied at the Lithuanian Music and Theatre Academy before representing his country at the BBC Cardiff Singer of the World Competition.
 He spent two years at the Royal College of Music and was a member of the Jette Parker Young Artist Programme at the Royal Opera House for two years.